 Nightmares are different from night terrors.

-tend to occur late in the sleep cycle and are usually not accompanied by screaming or moving.
-The dream may be elaborate and intense, and the dreamer realizes soon after waking that it was a dream.
+tend to happen late in the sleep cycle.
+They do not usually involve screaming or moving.
+The dream may detailed and intense.
+Soon after waking up, the dreamer realizes that it was a dream.

-Night terrors on the other hand, occur during deep sleep and may be accompanied by loud screaming and thrashing about.
-The sleeper is hard to awaken and may not remember much more than an overwhelming feeling or a single scene.
+Night terrors on the other hand, happen during deep sleep.
+They may involve loud screaming and moving about.
+The sleeper is hard to awaken.
+They may not remember more than an overwhelming feeling or a single scene.
 Children who have night terrors also have a tendency to

 wet their beds.

-Unresolved emotional issues in the conscious life—even dating back to childhood—can result in dreams.
-By trying to decode the messages in your nightmare, you may uncover areas in your conscious life that may need attention.
+Dreams can come from emotional conflicts that have not been fixed.
+These conflicts may go back to childhood.
+You may want to find out what messages are in your nightmare.
+This may help you uncover areas of your life that need attention.
 When an issue is worked out and understood, it is less likely to show up in your nightmares.